 The Anxious-Avoidant Trap

 In codependent relationships, a common pattern of behavior is the “anxious-avoidant trap.”
-This relationship feels like a “push and pull” as both partners are at are at opposite ends of the attachment spectrum.
+This relationship feels like a “push and pull” as both partners are at opposite ends of the attachment spectrum.
 The anxious person in the relationship moves closer to their partner and craves lots of attention, validation, and intimacy.
 The avoidant person, on the other hand, responds by moving away as they interpret the emotional advances as suffocating.
 The avoidant type feels threatened and then overloaded by their anxious partner.
 They feel they’ve lost their autonomy and sense of self as their anxious partner seeks to move even closer.
 This push-and-pull creates a cycle that is referred to as the “anxious-avoidant trap.”

 Your Attachment Style Can Change